twoojoo/rofi-utils/README.md

 ### Installation

-Just clone this repository and a shortcut for each script
+Just clone this repository and set a shortcut for each script

 ```bash
 git clone git@github.com:twoojoo/rofi-scripts.git